pnijjar/google-calendar-helpers/README.md

 Deployment
 ----------

-- Use `virtualenv` to set up a Python 3 environment.
+- Use `virtualenv` to set up a Python 3 environment: `virtualenv -p /usr/bin/python3 venv`
+- Activate the environment: `venv/bin/activate`
+- Install dependencies: `pip install -r requirements.txt`
 - Copy `config.py.example` to `config.py` and customize it to your needs.
 - Run `gen_rss.py`